 - Factory Security.
 Factories must implement minimum security criteria and best practices to help secure our supply chain from terrorist activity based on a set of recommendations developed as a result of the Customs-Trade Partnership Against Terrorism (C-TPAT) initiative with US importers.

-- As a condition of becoming or remaining an American Freight Vendor, Vendor further agrees to:
+- Audits.
+As a condition of becoming or remaining an American Freight Vendor, Vendor further agrees to:

 - Consent to due diligence, background checks and vetting as permitted by applicable law;